 So, if you offer service pickup and delivery – wonderful!
 Think about ways to enhance it even further.
 But for those of you that only minimally offer, or don’t yet offer vehicle pickup and delivery, the numbers speak for themselves.
 It’s time to take a closer look at how you can start offering it at your dealership and service department.

 Another problem almost every dealership faces, not just in today’s changed times, but really for quite a while, are general perceptions or beliefs related to pricing – specifically when servicing their car at the dealership.

 The charge for parts and labor at the dealership isn’t or won’t be reasonable.

 They are being charged a premium to service their car at a dealership.

 And although many of you are probably not surprised by these beliefs we uncovered in our study, there is a way to blast past those outdated misconceptions and beliefs.

 Solution #2: Increased service pricing transparency

 One of the advantages to today’s mostly online world is increased transparency.
 And that increased transparency is leading the customer to see that they don’t always have to pay more for service from a dealership.

 The Kelley Blue Book Fair Repair Range TM is an example of how at Cox Automotive we’ve taken our vision and commitment of transforming transparency in the auto industry.
-We took 200 million repair orders and provided transparency in service pricing for each make, model
+We took 200 million repair orders and provided transparency in service pricing for each make, model, and market-specific location.

 When potential service customers see the side by side with tools like the Kelley Blue Book Fair Repair Range TM, and see your transparent pricing for services, it becomes very clear the difference is typically not as much as they thought.